ventor-tech/odoo-backup-db-cli/README.md

 `odoo-backup-db-cli create-backup sftp1 -t sftp -p ~/.config/odoo-backup-db-cli.conf`

-where thw first argument is a config section, `-t` is a type of backuping, `-p` is a path to the config file
+where the first argument is a config section, `-t` is a type of backuping, `-p` is a path to the config file

 ## Examples of creating cron